zzb5233/tutorials/vm-ubuntu-20.04/README.md

 *Note* that creating a development VM can take several hours, depending upon the speed of your computer and Internet connection.

+## GUI settings that you will likely wish to change

++ Log in as user p4 (password p4)
++ Start menu -> Preferences -> LXQt settings -> Monitor settings
+  + Change resolution from initial 800x600 to 1024x768.
+Apply the changes.
+  + Close monitor settings window
+  + *Note*: For some reason I do not know, these settings seem to be undone after a reboot, even if I use the "Save" button.
+Still, you might like to redo this setting each time you boot the system, if the screen resolution is too limiting.
++ Several of the icons on the desktop have an exclamation mark on them.
+If you try double-clicking those icons, it pops up a window saying "This file 'Wireshark' seems to be a desktop entry.
+What do you want to do with it?" with buttons for "Open", "Execute", and "Cancel".
+Clicking "Execute" executes the associated command.
+  If you do a mouse middle click on one of these desktop icons, a popup menu appears where the second-to-bottom choice is "Trust this executable".
+Selecting that causes the exclamation mark to go away, and future double-clicks of the icon execute the program without first popping up a window to choose between Open/Execute/Cancel.
+I did that for each of these desktop icons:
+  + Terminal
+  + Wireshark
++ (optional, if you want a desktop with the P4 logo) Start menu -> Preferences -> LXQt settings -> Desktop
+  + In "Wallpaper mode" popup menu, choose "Center on the screen".
+  + Click Apply button
+  + Close "Desktop preferences" window
++ Log off

++ Log in as user vagrant (password vagrant)
++ Change monitor settings and wallpaper mode as described above for user p4.
++ Open a terminal.
+  + Run the command

+    ```bash
+    ./clean.sh
+    ```
+    which removes several GigaBytes of files created while building the projects.
++ Log off